Dave catches up with director Ryan Brookhart to talk his debut shocker.

 Here’s a trivia question for all you Charles Band fanatics:

 Aside from the iconic producer, whose name is most frequently listed on all physical media releases from Full Moon Features?

 Hands up who said Ryan Brookhart?
 Indeed, for the best part of a decade the native Ohioan has designed countless key art for the majority of Full Moon’s releases.
-But, like so many people who you pigeonhole into a certain skill bracket, Brookhart’s abilities stretch far beyond creating the latest Blu-ray cover for a new Evil Bong movie, a fact that’s underlined with the release of his directorial debut TRACE, which hits UK shores this week as STRAIGHT FROM HELL.
+But, like so many people who you pigeonhole into a certain skill bracket, Brookhart’s abilities stretch far beyond creating the latest Blu-ray cover for a new Evil Bong movie, a fact that’s underlined with the release of his directorial debut, Trace (2015), which hit UK shores this week as STRAIGHT FROM HELL.

 “It’s funny, I’ve heard so often over the last few years that I’m just this key art guy” reflects Brookhart from his Los Angeles home, “It’s true to an extent, but the reality is I started as a writer and moved to LA from Ohio and began running an arthouse magazine called Provocateur, followed by a toy / entertainment publication titled Go Figure!
 The goal though was always to be a writer and director in the film industry.”

 While the frequently wandered path of horror may have been a shoo-in for the theme of Brookhart’s debut, the subject of electronic voice phenomenon (EVP) presents a more unusual subject for exploration.
 EVP are of course sounds found on electronic recordings that are interpreted as spirit voices that have either been unintentionally recorded, or intentionally requested and recorded.
 Irrespective of its commonality among ghost hunting reality television shows, EVP-centric narratives are surprisingly scarce in the movies, with White Noise (2005) and its criminally underrated sequel White Noise: The Light (2007) still the benchmark for this eerie occurrence.